MatinaDataEngineer/DSTI-AWS/MNIST_WebApp.md

 	```
 	![Alt text](pics/deployed.png?raw=true "deployed")

-5. It runs on port 5000 and it expects traffic (/predict request) from the Frontend server (Web application).
+*It runs on port 5000 and it expects traffic (/predict request) from the Frontend server (Web application).*
-	1. In the final step, we need to modify the **SG_AI_Backend** by adding another inbound rule to port 5000 from the Frontend.

 ### Step3: Serve it on a Web Server (**Frontend**) in a **public** EC2 instance <a name="STEP3"></a>
 1. Launch a public UBUNTU EC2 Instance